backpackcloud/captain-hook/README.md

 Why specifying a file?
 In a Kubernetes/OpenShift environment you might want to use a Secret in order to store sensitive values since Secrets are mounted in a RAM-backed filesystem so the contents are always volatile.

+### Templates

+Every configuration that accepts a template can be set by either passing the template as is or passing the file that should be loaded.
+The relative directory is configured by the property `templates.dir`, mentioned in the previous section.

 ### Transmitters

 #### Transmitter Type